jmmastey/slack_message/docs/05_deleting_messages.md

 end
 ```

-Now you can simply call the `remove` method to make up for your mistakes.
+Now you can simply call the `delete` method to make up for your mistakes.

 ```ruby
 SlackMessage.delete(message)